nizamiza/self-balancing-trees/README.md

 }
 ```

+When new node is inserted to AVL tree, there are [4 cases][1]:

+1. Left left case.
+2. Left Right case.
+3. Right Right case.
+4. Right Left case.

-With these operations, we can define rebalancing routine as follows:
+Based on these cases, we can define rebalancing routine as follows:
 ```
 struct _node *rebalance(struct _node *node, long key)
 {